 - c.
 Click OK. - 8.
-(Optional) To analyze the source code using an installed custom Rulepack, or to disable a Rulepack, do the following: - a.
+(Optional) To analyze the source code using an installed custom Rulepack, or to turn off a Rulepack, do the following: - a.
 Click Configure Rulepacks. - b.
-In the Installed Fortify Security Content list, clear the check boxes that correspond to any Rulepacks you want to disable during the scan.
+In the Installed Fortify Security Content list, clear the check boxes that correspond to any Rulepacks you want to make unavailable during the scan.

-Note: For instructions on how to add custom security content, see "Importing Custom Security Content" on page 26.
+Note: For instructions on how to add custom security content, see "Importing Custom Security Content" on page 27.